Geostrophic wind: Limitations of the geostrophic approximation

 The effect of friction, between the air and the land, breaks the geostrophic balance.
 Friction slows the flow, lessening the effect of the Coriolis force.
 As a result, the pressure gradient force has a greater effect and the air still moves from high pressure to low pressure, though with great deflection.
 This explains why high-pressure system winds radiate out from the center of the system, while low-pressure systems have winds that spiral inwards.

 The geostrophic wind neglects frictional effects, which is usually a good approximation for the synoptic scale instantaneous flow in the midlatitude mid-troposphere.
 Although ageostrophic terms are relatively small, they are essential for the time evolution of the flow and in particular are necessary for the growth and decay of storms.
-Quasigeostrophic and semigeostrophic theory are used to model flows in the atmosphere more widely.
-These theories allow for divergence to take place and for weather systems to then develop..
+Quasigeostrophic and semi geostrophic theory are used to model flows in the atmosphere more widely.
+These theories allow for a divergence to take place and for weather systems to then develop.

 Formulation

-Newton's Second Law can be written as follows if only the pressure gradient, gravity, and friction act on an air parcel, where bold symbols are vectors:
+Newton's second law can be written as follows if only the pressure gradient, gravity, and friction act on an air parcel, where bold symbols are vectors:

 Here U is the velocity field of the air, Ω is the angular velocity vector of the planet, ρ is the density of the air, P is the air pressure, Fr is the friction, g is the acceleration vector due to gravity and D/Dt is the material derivative.

 Locally this can be expanded in Cartesian coordinates, with a positive u representing an eastward direction and a positive v representing a northward direction.
 Neglecting friction and vertical motion, as justified by the Taylor–Proudman theorem, we have:

 With f = 2Ω sin φ the Coriolis parameter (approximately ×10^-4 s^{−1}, varying with latitude).

 Assuming geostrophic balance, the system is stationary and the first two equations become:

 By substituting using the third equation above, we have: